 Recounting the Story of the Two Witnesses

 One of the many discussed sections of the Book of Revelation and the parallel book of Zechariah concerns the story of the Two Witnesses.
-The most common theory of the theologians and prophecy writers have taught that these men are two restored prophets: Moses, because he brought about the ten plagues of Egypt in Exodus chapters 6-14 and Elijah when he confronted the prophets of Ba'al, discredited them, and had them killed (see I Kings 18:17-46) as frauds.
+The most common theory of the theologians and prophecy writers have taught, especially in the 20th and 21st centuries that these men are two restored prophets: Moses, because he brought about the ten plagues of Egypt in Exodus chapters 6-14 and Elijah when he confronted the prophets of Ba'al, discredited them, and had them killed (see I Kings 18:17-46) as frauds.

 When you read the story in Revelation 11, you read about some very incredible men.
 They will prophesy 1,260 days, likely in the Temple Mount area.
 They will cause Israel to remember their sin.
 Some will repent, but others will speak out and be destroyed.
 The story is recounted here: